 The 2 most common causes of acute mediastinitis are

-Esophageal perforation may complicate esophagoscopy or insertion of a Sengstaken-Blakemore or Minnesota tube (for esophageal variceal bleeding).
+Esophageal perforation Esophageal Rupture Esophageal rupture may be iatrogenic during endoscopic procedures or other instrumentation or may be spontaneous (Boerhaave syndrome).
+Patients are seriously ill, with symptoms of mediastinitis... read more may complicate esophagoscopy or insertion of a Sengstaken-Blakemore or Minnesota tube (for esophageal variceal bleeding).
 Rarely, it results from forceful vomiting (Boerhaave syndrome).
 Another possible cause is swallowing caustic substances (eg, lye, certain button batteries).
-Certain pills or esophageal ulcers (eg, in AIDS patients with esophagitis) can contribute.
+Certain pills or esophageal ulcers (eg, in patients with AIDS and esophagitis) can contribute.

 Patients with esophageal perforation become acutely ill within hours, with severe chest pain and dyspnea due to mediastinal inflammation.

-Treatment is with parenteral antibiotics selected to be effective against oral and GI flora (eg, clindamycin 450 mg IV q 6 h plus ceftriaxone 2 g once/day, for at least 2 wk).
-Patients who have severe mediastinitis with pleural effusion or pneumothorax require emergency exploration of the mediastinum with primary repair of the esophageal tear and drainage of the pleural space and mediastinum.
+Treatment is with parenteral antibiotics selected to be effective against oral and gastrointestinal flora (eg, clindamycin 450 mg IV every 6 hours plus ceftriaxone 2 g IV once a day, for at least 2 weeks).
+Patients who have severe mediastinitis with pleural effusion Pleural Effusion Pleural effusions are accumulations of fluid within the pleural space.
+They have multiple causes and are usually classified as transudates or exudates.
+Detection is by physical examination,... read more or pneumothorax Pneumothorax Pneumothorax is air in the pleural space causing partial or complete lung collapse.
+Pneumothorax can occur spontaneously or result from trauma or medical procedures.
+Diagnosis is based on clinical... read more require emergency surgical exploration of the mediastinum with primary repair of the esophageal tear and drainage of the pleural space and mediastinum.

-This procedure is complicated by mediastinitis in about 1% of cases.
+This procedure is complicated by mediastinitis in about 1% of cases (1 Reference Mediastinitis is inflammation of the mediastinum.
+Acute mediastinitis usually results from esophageal perforation or occurs after median sternotomy.
+Symptoms include severe chest pain, dyspnea... read more ).
 Patients most commonly present with wound drainage or sepsis.
 Diagnosis is based on finding infected fluid obtained by a needle aspiration through the sternum.
 Treatment consists of immediate surgical drainage, debridement, and parenteral broad-spectrum antibiotics.
-Mortality approaches 50% in some series.
+Mediastinitis after median sternotomy has a high mortality rate.